Privacy-first analytics · cookieless marketing · ethical SEO Written by Sophie Darge

 Are crawlers hitting errors?Status codes 4xx and 5xx in crawler requests

-How fresh is my coverage?Last-crawled timestamp per important URL
+How fresh is my crawl coverage?Last-crawled timestamp per important URL

-Are old redirects still being hit?301/302 status codes and their target paths
+Are old redirects still being followed?301/302 status codes and their target paths

 How to Analyze Logs Step by Step

 1. Locate the log.
-On most servers the access log lives in /var/log/nginx/access.log or /var/log/apache2/access.log.
-Grab a recent slice (a week is a good start).
+On most servers the access log lives at /var/log/nginx/access.log or /var/log/apache2/access.log.
+Pull a recent slice — a week is a reasonable starting point.

 2. Verify the crawlers.
-Don’t trust the user agent alone — anyone can fake “Googlebot”.
-Confirm legitimate crawlers with a reverse DNS lookup on the IP, then a forward lookup back to the IP.
+Don’t trust the user agent string alone — anyone can fake “Googlebot”.
+Confirm legitimate crawlers with a reverse DNS lookup on the IP, then a forward lookup back to confirm it resolves to the same IP.
+Google publishes its crawler IP ranges, but the DNS round-trip is faster than maintaining lists.

 3. Isolate crawler traffic.
-Filter to verified search engine bots so you’re analyzing crawl behavior, not human visits.
+Filter to verified bots only.
+Mixing human and crawler traffic muddies both analyses.

-4. Group by URL and status.
-Count how often each URL is crawled and what status it returns.
-Patterns jump out fast.
+4. Group by URL and status code.
+Count how often each URL is crawled and what it returns.
+Patterns surface fast — you’ll immediately see which paths are being hammered and what their responses look like.

-5. Hunt the waste and the gaps.
-Look for high-frequency crawls on worthless URLs (waste) and important pages that are rarely or never crawled (gaps).
+5. Find the waste and the gaps.
+High-frequency crawls on worthless URLs (waste) and important pages that are crawled rarely or never (gaps) are your two targets.

 # Count how many of each HTTP status your server returned